Requirements for Surrogacy in New York and New Jersey

 Before a woman can commit to helping another person have a child in New York or New Jersey, she must meet the qualifications for becoming a surrogate.
 Being a surrogate is a tremendous commitment because of the potential medical risks, as well as the time and energy required.
 In fact, not everyone can or should be a surrogate; it is a process that should only be engaged in by those who are well-prepared for the challenges and rewards ahead of them.

 The criteria to be a surrogate depend upon the professionals you’ll be working with during your journey.
-Every prospective surrogate needs to understand the requirements for being a surrogate.
-A surrogacy professional should be able to describe their surrogacy requirements in detail and explain the reason for those requirements.
-It’s important for you to understand those requirements before becoming a surrogate in New York or New Jersey.
+Every prospective surrogate needs to understand the requirements for being a surrogate and a surrogacy professional should be able to describe them in detail

-While each professional has slightly different requirements for surrogacy, there are a few common expectations every prospective surrogate must meet.
-You can find them detailed in this article.
-For more information about the legal requirements to become a surrogate mother in New York or New Jersey, please contact our law firm at 888-962-3001.
+While each professional has slightly different requirements for becoming a surrogate, there are a few common expectations every prospective surrogate must meet which are detailed in this article.
+For more information about the legal requirements to become a surrogate mother in New York or New Jersey, please contact our law firm at 914-779-1050.

 ASRM Qualifications for Being a Surrogate

-While there are no federal regulations and there is no governmental entity overseeing the surrogacy process in the United States, the American Society for Reproductive Medicine (ASRM) — an organization of assisted reproductive technology professionals — has established general guidelines for surrogacy in the United States.
+While there are no federal regulations and no governmental entity overseeing the surrogacy process across the United States, the American Society for Reproductive Medicine (ASRM) — an organization of assisted reproductive technology professionals — has established general guidelines for surrogacy in the United States.

 The ASRM’s published guidelines set forth requirements which they believe should govern the eligibility of intended parents and surrogates and the procedures to be followed in a surrogacy arrangement.
 Most surrogacy agencies, fertility clinics and attorneys follow the ASRM best-practice guidelines before approving a surrogate, making sure that she:

-- Has completed a psychosocial evaluation and counseling by a qualified mental health professional
+- Has completed a psychosocial evaluation and been counseled by a qualified mental health professional

 - Has undergone a personal and sexual history examination to screen for STIs and other infections